AwalaApp/specs/rs000-core.md

 Relaynet is designed to change that through the use of asynchronous messaging, and by leveraging sneakernets to transport data to and from the Internet in a secure manner.
 The result is a [delay-tolerant](https://en.wikipedia.org/wiki/Delay-tolerant_networking), [overlay](https://en.wikipedia.org/wiki/Overlay_network) network with [onion routing](https://en.wikipedia.org/wiki/Onion_routing).

+Martin Fowler eloquently summarizes why asynchronous messaging is a better integration style in [Enterprise Integration Patterns](https://en.wikipedia.org/wiki/Enterprise_Integration_Patterns) (page 54):

+> Asynchronous messaging is fundamentally a pragmatic reaction to the problems of distributed systems.
+Sending a message does not require both systems to be up and ready at the same time.
+Furthermore, thinking about the communication in an asynchronous manner forces developers to recognize that working with a remote application is slower, which encourages design of components with high cohesion (lots of work locally) and low adhesion (selective work remotely).

 ## Concepts

 - A **service** is a collection of _applications_ that communicate amongst themselves.
 A service can be centralized (client-server) or decentralized (peer-to-peer).